 General Commentary ARTICLE

-- 1University of Fribourg, Switzerland
+- Department of Philosophy, University of Fribourg, Fribourg, Switzerland

 Can we simply say that it is in fact the expression of a thought-content which is predicted, not the thought-content itself?
 No: if the expression of a thought-content were predicted and then abandoned, what becomes conscious should still be the representation of some kind of event of expression.
 But there is no suggestion that UTs involve the conscious representation of events of expression.
 UTs are supposed to involve something like the bare experience of thought-contents.
 And a bare experience of a thought-content is not a representation of an event of expressing that thought-content.
 (Though, of course, an event of expression can involve a representation of thought-contents).

-There is something about Vicente & Martínez-Manrique's proposal that rings true: there could well be a connection between inner speech and UT.
+There is something about Vicente and Martínez-Manrique's proposal that rings true: there could well be a connection between inner speech and UT.
 In order for the suggestion to be properly evaluated, though, I think this point needs to be clarified.

-Keywords: unsymbolized thinking, unsymbolized thought, inner speech, Internal speech, Descriptive experience sampling
+Keywords: unsymbolized thinking, unsymbolized thought, inner speech, internal speech, descriptive experience sampling

-Received: 24 Nov 2017;
+Received: 24 November 2017; Accepted: 08 February 2018;